 - Your annual income and employment information.

 What credit score do I need?

-Apply with a good to excellent credit score of 740 or higher.
+Apply with an excellent credit score of 740 or higher.
 If you have an excellent credit score and low utilization, you may get a low APR and high credit limit.

 What do customers say about the U.S. Bank Visa® Platinum Card?

 The Better Business Bureau (BBB) has accredited U.S. Bank since 1970 and gives it a B rating.
 Most negative feedback on the BBB website revolves around poor customer service and issues with legitimate transactions being marked as fraudulent.
 Some customers claim that when they used their credit card outside of their home area, U.S. Bank marked these charges as fraudulent and locked the card from further use.

 Many card users were happy with the long intro APR period and the low APR they received after that.
 Not all customers got a low APR though, and said they wouldn’t be using the card anymore because of that.